buidai123/Kaggle_VSCode_Remote_SSH/README.md

 # Step 3: Run the ngrok setup with Python
 python3 setup_kaggle_ssh.py <you_authtoken>
 ```
-Wait until the setup is complete as shown in the image below.
+- Wait until the setup is complete as shown in the image below.

 <img src="images/kaggle2.png">

 ## Connect via SSH

-In Vscode install these two extensions
+- In Vscode install these two extensions

 <img src="images/vscode1.png">

-Then hit `ctrl` + `shift` + `p`, search for `Remote-SSH: Connect to Host` and choose `Configure SSH Hosts`
+- Hit `ctrl` + `shift` + `p`, search for `Remote-SSH: Connect to Host` and choose `Configure SSH Hosts`

 <img src="images/vscode2.png">

-Select the first option or paste the path to your config file in the settings.
+- Select the first option or paste the path to your config file in the settings.

 <img src="images/vscode3.png">

-Update your `~/.ssh/config` file on your local machine with the connection details:
+- Update your `~/.ssh/config` file on your local machine with the connection details:

 ```plaintext
 Host kaggle-notebook